 When running Citrix Apps and Desktops, image management is a must.
 It will make it so much easier to upgrade and patch both the operating system and the applications that are installed on the workloads.
-Citrix offers two different image management technologies: Provisioning Services (PVS) and Machine Creation Service (MCS).
+Citrix offers two image management technologies: Provisioning Services (PVS) and Machine Creation Services (MCS).
 Before we go into which technology to choose, let’s take a closer look at both of them.

 Provisioning Services (PVS)